Great Falls of the Passaic (Paterson Great Falls)

 The best area to park for the falls is at Overlook Park at 72 McBride Ave Ext, Paterson, NJ 07501.
 From here, you have an excellent head-on view of the massive waterfall.
 Additionally, you can see the massive hydroelectric plant directly next to the waterfall.
 The City of Paterson is currently expanding the park downstream to include more picnic areas and historical sights and it should open by 2026.

 Adjacent to Hinchcliff Stadium is another excellent viewing area for the falls, located in a section known as Mary Kramer Park.
 This area provides the closest view of the waterfall itself, and during high water, you may get wet from the spray.
 In the winter, this area is often covered in thick ice, making it another unique sight.
-Currently, you must walk on the road to reach this overlook, but there is a sidewalk.
-The roadwalk will be mostly eliminated once the footbridge is replaced.

 Great Falls of the Passaic Information